janhavishankar/jst/_pages/about.md

   - /about.html
 ---

 Janhavi Shankar is a PhD Candidate in Economics at Fordham University, specializing in International and Financial Economics.
-At Fordham, he is advised by Prof. Erick W. Rengifo and Prof. Dominick Salvatore.
+At Fordham, he is advised by Prof. Erick W. Rengifo and Prof. Dominick Salvatore. <br>

-His research interests are in Financial Economics, International Finance, Behavioral Finance, Financial Markets, FinTech, Empirical Asset Pricing, Applied Econometrics, and Economic Development.
+His research interests are in Financial Economics, International Finance, Behavioral Finance, Financial Markets, FinTech, Empirical Asset Pricing, Applied Econometrics, and Economic Development. <br>
 He is also interested in Economic and Business consulting.
 Before joining the PhD program, Janhavi Shankar worked in the business consulting industry for 2+ years.
-He worked with the Business Performance and Advanced Analytics team at ZS, providing business-relevant analytics and insights to a major US Pharma client.
+He worked with the Business Performance and Advanced Analytics team at ZS, providing business-relevant analytics and insights to a major US Pharma client. <br>
 Janhavi Shankar holds an MSc in Economics from the School of Economics, Symbiosis International University, and a BSc in Physics (Major), Mathematics and Statistics from Fergusson College, University of Pune.

 Contact